prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/21_my-dharma.md

 Of the second, the square denies unity, standing opposed.
 When the two are combined, then emerges the eternal single entity.

 *Advaita Vedānta bhāṣya* — The twofold number-structure in citākāśa is a metaphor for the polarity of experience.
-The “first” preserves oneness, it is the ground of being (sat), the real axis which affirms existence.
-The “second” negates oneness, which introduces opposition, duality, and oscillation (as the imaginary unit i squares to -1).
+The first type preserves oneness, it is the ground of being (sat), the real axis which affirms existence.
+The second type negates oneness, which introduces opposition, duality, and oscillation (as the imaginary unit i squares to -1).
 Alone, each is incomplete: pure affirmation without relation is inert, while pure negation without substratum collapses.
 But together, in union (samāyogaḥ), they form the indivisible eka, the eternal one.
 Thus, just as the complex plane unifies real and imaginary into a single algebraic structure, as dependent aspects of the same Brahman, transcending opposition in a higher oneness.

 *Quantum Mechanics commentary* — This precisely mirrors the use of complex numbers in quantum theory.
-Each basis state of the wavefunction ψ(x) is inherently complex valued: its real part (like the affirming unity) and imaginary part (the negating orthogonal component) coexist inseparably.
+Each basis state of the wavefunction $ψ(x)$ is inherently complex valued: its real part (like the affirming unity) and imaginary part (the negating orthogonal component) coexist inseparably.
 The real squared returns itself (+1), while the imaginary squared inverts (-1), just as the śloka describes.
 Their union, through the Hilbert space structure, yields a single coherent state.
 Probabilities, inner products, and unitarity all depend on this complex unification.
 Thus, the śloka encodes the insight that the foundations of physical law are neither purely real nor purely imaginary, but eternally one through their synthesis.

 **श्लोक ४ — एकत्वरक्षणम्**